SYSU-zhanglab/RNA-m5C/README.rst

 +--------------------+--------------------------------------+
 * Windows is not compatible since some modules cannot be installed.

+* Exactly, we don't need so much disk...
+Add some clean-up steps and compress the results will help.
+60+GB is a reasonable size for compressed results from ~100 million raw reads (2.2GB for the pileup results, you can delete the useless files to release the disk).
+Normally, 20GB is enough for 30 million reads.

-* After pileup, it requires ~25G memory to tidy up the results for human genome.
+* After pileup, it requires ~25GB memory to tidy up the results for human genome.
 Use a database in disk will decrese the amount of memory usage, but the program runs much slower.

 Python version and modules
 ======================================================================================